The University of Bern has some guidelines on visa requirements and residence in Switzerland for international students:

 Conditions relevant to entering and residing in Switzerland

 In general, you will need to check visa requirements with the Swiss Embassy in your country.
 Note that, if a visa is required, you have to apply for it 3 – 4 months in advance.
 As a general rule, you will be asked to provide proof of residence and finances, e.g. provide a Swiss bank account, proof of matriculation and a rental contract for an apartment.
 See also FAQ below on accommodation.
 In some cases it might be useful to ask the directorate of the Graduate School for a Letter of Support, e.g. stating that the program is run in English.

 The tuition and semester fees of the Univ.
-Bern are very low compared to international standards: Barely CHF 800 per semester.
+Bern are very low compared to international standards: only 750 CHF per semester.